Hubry/ExplosionCrafting/docs/Item Conversions.md

 * Standard drop - drops a single item with a chance.
 * Loot table drop - drops from a loot table.
 You can set maximum amount of dropped items, by default it will drop all the generated loot.

-Unlike block conversions, all results are ran.
-A weighted mode is planned.
+In normal mode, unlike block conversions, all results are ran.
+If using the weighted mode, the chance is converted to an integer by rounding into a weight, and only one result is picked.

 ```
 ItemConversionBuilder.create(<ore:gemDiamond>)